chahmadbhatti/chahmadbhatti/README.md

 - Hey Fellas!👋 It's me @chahmadbhatti
-- I’m a student of BsCS and currently I'm at beginner level. 👀
+- I’m a student of CS and currently I'm at beginner level. 👀
 - I’m currently learning C++ 🌱
 - Collaborations can be done. 💞️